IFRS

 Objective

-The objective of IFRS 15 is to set the standards that a business must follow in order to provide valuable information to consumers of financial statements about the type, amount, timing, and uncertainty of revenue and cash flows emanating from a contract with a client.
+The purpose of IFRS 15 is to establish the requirements that a company must meet for useful information about the type, amount, timing, and uncertainty of revenue or cash flows directly or indirectly attributable to an existing contract with a customer to be obtained.

 Scope